Special offer

 Can I claim my cell phone as a business expense in Canada?

-If you are a small home-based business that operates most of the time out of a dedicated home office, you may also be able to expense your cell phone usage.
-You can claim a portion of your cell phone service plan if the plan’s cost is reasonable, the usage was for employment purposes, and the cost has been divided between personal and business use.
+If you are a small home-based business that operates most of the time out of a dedicated home office, you may also be able to expense some of your cell phone usage as a business-use-of-home expense.

 Recent Taxes Articles